nationalarchives/da-tre-dev-documentation/architecture-decision-records/003-New-TDR-TRE-integration.md

 4 : SNS publish call must add message's producer fields as SNS MessageAttributes
 ```

-### TDR to TRE new-bagit Event
+### TDR to TRE bagit-available Event

-The current proposal is for TDR to send a `new-bagit` event to the TRE system.
+The current proposal is for TDR to send a `bagit-available` event to the TRE system.

 The TRE [`validate-bagit`](#tre-validate-bagit-process) process will listen for
 these events and process them.